bssayla/InfoCv/README.md

 ## Contributing

 Contributions are welcome!
-Please read the [`TODO`] file for a list of tasks and improvements.
+Please check [Issues Page](https://github.com/bssayla/InfoCv/issues) for a list of tasks and improvements.

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).